Microsoft Teams and SharePoint Integration

 - Add existing SharePoint document libraries to a team.

-With this comprehensive document management experience, your project team can easily collaborate and move work forward, no matter when or where they work.
+This comprehensive document management experience streamlines project team collaboration, making it easy to work together and keep projects moving, no matter when or where they work.

 Using BrightWork 365 with Microsoft Teams and SharePoint Online